Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/children.rst

 Kink
 ====

 .. figure:: /images/ChildParticleKink.jpg

-   Image 3: Child particles with Kink.
+   Child particles with Kink.
 From left to right: Curl / Radial / Wave / Braid / Roll.

 With *Kink* you can rotate the children around the parent.
-See above picture (*Image 3*) for the different types of *Kink*.
+See above picture for the different types of *Kink*.

 Curl
    Children grow in a spiral around the parent hairs.